GLYNDEBOURNE ACADEMY – CALL FOR APPLICANTS

 You may submit your video recording in DVD format, or if you prefer you may upload it to a file-sharing website (eg. dropbox) or video hosting website (eg. Vimeo) and email the link to email@example.com

 The application form and video recording containing singing and the verbal personal statement must be sent to Glyndebourne to arrive no later than 16 February 2015.
+This can be submitted by e-mail to firstname.lastname@example.org or by post.
 Applicants should explain in their verbal personal statement how they meet the criteria given in “STUDENT PROFILE” (e.g., what personal circumstances or obstacles have made it difficult for you to follow a standard path towards music college and a career as a professional singer).You will also be required to submit a Music Reference from an independent Referee (not a friend or relative).
 This will need to be written by someone who can comment on your musical abilities, for example your current music teacher or choir leader.
 The reference should be submitted using the template provided.

 For further information please contact: The Education Department, Glyndebourne Productions, Glyndebourne, Lewes, East Sussex, BN8 5UU.
 Tel: 01273 815023; email: email@example.com